-Whether you’re rooting for the Patriots or the Falcons this Sunday, you’ll probably be surrounded by sweet and salty snacks.
+Whether you’re headed to a potluck or just watching the game with some friends, you’ll probably be surrounded by sweet and salty snacks sometime in the near future.
 But if you’re trying to stick to to a healthy diet, tempting dishes and pesky cravings can derail your good intentions.

 We asked a few of our favorite food and fitness writers to share their tips for curbing cravings or satisfying them the healthy way (kale chips, anyone?).
 Here’s what they said!